What is people analytics (HR analytics)?

 Benefits of people analytics

-- Improve productivity.
-Particularly as more employees work from home, people analytics can be applied to data from employee engagement surveys to help understand what keeps workers engaged or what gets in their way.
-HR analytics can also be used to understand health trends and absenteeism issues and is likely to be increasingly used with contact tracing for COVID-19.
+- Improves productivity.
+Particularly as more employees work from home, people analytics can be applied to data from employee engagement surveys to help companies understand what keeps workers engaged or what gets in their way.
+HR analytics can also be used to understand health trends and absenteeism issues.

-- Strengthen decision-making.
-Data analytics provides facts that people can use to inform and empower their decision-making process.
+- Strengthens decision-making.
+Data analytics provides facts that organizations can use to inform and empower their decision-making process.
 Using employee data, people analytics enables HR departments to make decisions that are less subjective and emotion-based and, instead, are more reliant on the statistical likelihood of success.

 Potential pitfalls of people analytics

-HR data management is still a major concern because HR data is often siloed, incorrect, out of date or inconsistent, but there are other significant pitfalls, such as:
+HR data management is still a major concern because HR data is often siloed, incorrect, out of date or inconsistent, but there are other significant pitfalls, such as the following:

 - Technology-first focus.
 People analytics initiatives frequently fail because business leaders and organizational stakeholders take a technology-first approach instead of focusing first on the business or people issue to be solved and how it relates to improving business outcomes.

 - Data quality issues.
 People analytics often relies on data in different HR systems to uncover insights.
-As just one example, small variations in the way data is rendered or incorrect inputs can cause incorrect analyses.
+Small variations in the way data is rendered or incorrect inputs can cause incorrect analyses.
 The larger the organization is and the more systems it uses, the more profound this issue becomes.

 - Internal resistance and distrust.
 Helping HR staff and other business users understand how to work with and accept analytics can be problematic.
-Workers may distrust why data is being collected and fear it is being used against them.
-The issue may worsen in times of crisis or as more tools are used to monitor employees' performance.
+Workers might distrust why data is being collected and fear it's being used against them.
+The issue could worsen in times of crisis or as more tools are used to monitor employees' performance.

 - Bias.
 The ability of AI to notice a pattern to determine future actions means it can be used to continue biased behaviors, such as hiring or promoting only one race or gender.
-Another example of bias is the potential negative influence of predictors that suggest someone is likely to leave the company, and managers mistreat the employee based on that.
-HR departments must, therefore, take an active role in understanding the basis and underlying assumptions of people analytics to prevent such biases from happening.
+Another example of bias is the potential negative influence of predictors that suggest someone is likely to leave the company, and managers mistreating the employee based on that.
+HR departments must understand the basis and underlying assumptions of people analytics to prevent such biases from happening.

 - Legal and compliance issues.
-Because behavioral and health data and other sensitive information can easily be used to discriminate against employees, HR analytics opens up major areas for potential abuse.
-HR and legal must work together to ensure compliance, and executives, managers and HR must understand which behaviors tread illegal territory.
+Because behavioral, health data and other sensitive information can easily be used to discriminate against employees, HR analytics opens up major areas for potential abuse.
+HR and legal must work together to ensure compliance, and executives, managers and HR must understand which behaviors are illegal.

 The evolution of people analytics

 HR analytics was the initial term used to describe the measurement of human resource programs and their effectiveness.
-It was performed in HR data warehouses, which were primarily the realm of technologists.
-HR analytics has its origins in industrial psychology studies to optimize production and in thought leadership such as that represented in the 1984 book How to Measure Human Resources Management, written by Jac Fitz-enz.
+It was performed in HR data warehouses.
+HR analytics has its origins in industrial psychology studies to optimize production and in thought leadership, such as that represented in the 1984 book How to Measure Human Resources Management, written by Jac Fitz-enz.
 The term HR analytics came into wider use as software providers increasingly offered what they called HR analytics tools.